Kirkdale

 Introduction

 The Saxon Church of Kirkdale is an exquisite historical jewel which lies about a mile west of Kirkbymoorside, south of the North York Moors, and overlooks the Hodge Beck.
 Within the porch at the entrance door is housed a Yorkshire treasure.
-It is a Saxon sundial, and it bears the inscription “Orm the son of Gamel acquired St Gregory’s Minster when it was completely ruined and collapsed, and he had it built anew from the ground to Christ and to St Gregory in the days of King Edward and in the days of Earl Tostig”.
+It is a Saxon sundial, and it bears the following inscription:

 One would look far before finding a place which surpasses Kirkdale for the combination of beauty of setting with historic and architectural interest.
 Situated in that belt of limestone which separates Ryedale from the North Yorkshire Moors, through which the streams have scoured narrow valleys, Kirkdale can scarcely be seen from any direction until one is close at hand.
 The Hodge Beck, rising above Bransdale, flows southward through a wooded gorge and then, just below the old mill at Hold Caldron, it enters a subterranean channel, leaving a surface bed to carry the flood water after heavy rain.
 The Beck rises again at the spring at Howkeld and eventually rejoins the surface bed near Welburn Hall.
 At Kirkdale a ford crosses the bed of the stream; normally dry, in time of flood it can be covered by up to three feet of water (St Gregory’s Minster, Kirkdale, Arthur Penn, Parochial Church Council).

-Much of the existing church is Saxon.
+Much of the existing church is late Saxon.
 Within the church are the remains of grave slabs and crosses of an earlier period.

 A stone church with a cemetery